-I’m a father of five, married 43 years.
+I’m a father of five, married 53 years.
 I’m founder and chairman of Palo Alto Software, founder of bplans.com, and a co-founder of Borland International.
 I built Palo Alto Software from zero to 40 employees and 70% market share without outside investment.
 I have a Stanford MBA degree.
 I taught starting a business at the University of Oregon for 11 years.
 I’m the conceptual author of Business Plan Pro and LivePlan, author of The Plan-As-You-Go Business Plan, co-author of 3 Weeks to Startup, both published in 2008 by Entrepreneur Press.
-Lately I’m engaged in several new startups, Eugene Social, doing social media and social media business plans, because I like social media and planning.
-And Free the Numbers because I love spreadsheets and always wanted one that was simple and intuitive and just big enough to do the job.
-And Silicon Valley Startup Academy, which is bringing what really matters, and what’s transportable, from Silicon Valley to the rest of the world.
+Lately I’m engaged in helping several new startups, most notably Have Presence, my daughter’s social media services for business owners (please click here for a one-minute video about that).

 I’m on Twitter a lot.
 Business Week included me as one of its top 20 entrepreneurs to follow on twitter in March of 2010.
 And the New York Times included me as number six in the top 11 companies to follow on twitter in June of 2010.
 Business Insider includes me in top 20 entrepreneurs to follow in December of 2010.
 I’m proud of that.
 I’m @timberry on Twitter.
 Follow me, please.

 I believe in entrepreneurship, startups, business planning, and the importance of fundamentals in business such as giving the customer value, working as a team, listening, empathy, and fairness.